abhayak117/Decoding_hibernation/dry_lab/Download_SRA.md

 ## Purpose

-sratoolkit helps to download and manipulate raw and compressed squencing data from the NCBI Sequence Read Archive (SRA) and was used to download SRA files and convert them to fastq files.
+sratoolkit helps to download and manipulate raw and compressed squencing data in the NCBI Sequence Read Archive (SRA) format.
+It was also used to download our .sra files and convert them to fastq files.

 ## Function

-the SRA data was first downloaded using the accession numbers, then the data was converted to .fastq files for later analysis
+the SRA data was first downloaded for each of our samples, then the data was converted to .fastq files for later analysis

 ## Usage